New South Wales Consolidated Acts

 21 Other provisions relating to transfer of gaming machine entitlements

-(a) any gaming machine entitlements held in respect of the premises from which the licence is removed are transferred to other premises, and
+(1A) The forfeiture to the Authority of one gaming machine entitlement per transfer block is not required when gaming machine entitlements held in respect of the premises from which a hotel or club licence is removed under the Liquor Act 2007 are transferred to other premises if--

 (2) If, in the case of a club that holds more than one club licence, gaming machine entitlements held in respect of one of those licences are transferred to another one of the club’s licences, the forfeiture to the Authority of one entitlement per transfer block is not required.

-Note: Section 19 (2) of the Liquor Act 2007 provides that each set of premises owned or occupied by a club must be separately licensed under that Act.
+Note : Section 19 (2) of the Liquor Act 2007 provides that each set of premises owned or occupied by a club must be separately licensed under that Act.

-(3) If:
+(3) If--

 (a) an amalgamated club (within the meaning of the Registered Clubs Act 1976 ) de-amalgamates in accordance with Division 1B of Part 2 of that Act, and